BreloomBoom/automating-inductiveness/ivy_notes.md

 e.g. `type n = {-1}` and `type n = {(1 + 1)}` are not allowed

-4. Semi colons after every line should be added (especially requires!)
+4. Semi colons after every line should be added

 5. Functions are immutable and so relations should be used

+SWISS Problems:
+- The language is either 1.5 or 1.6 so keywords such as `require` are not allowed